2 Tested Ways to Record and Create Your Own Ringtone for iPhone 13/12/11

 Click the Preferences button and then click the Sound button.
 After that, you can tick the Noise Cancellation and Microphone Enhancement options to remove the noise and improve the audio quality.
 As for adjusting the audio format, you can click the Output button and change the format to M4A.
 Then click the OK button to save the settings and click the REC button on the main interface.

 Step 4Clip and Save the Audio Files

-Click the Stop icon in the toolbox to finish the ringtone recording.
+Click the Stop button in the toolbox to finish the ringtone recording.
 Then you can preview and clip the extra part as you like.
 At last, click the Save button to choose the local folder.